brett

 - Nintendo “Quit Screen” message

 Like an accessible save menu, I keep everything in markdown.
-I record docker commands and obscure command-line arguments, JavaScript toy problems, or directions to setup Postgres permissions.
+I record Docker commands and obscure command-line arguments, JavaScript problems, or directions to set up Postgres permissions.
 I also create slides with markdown.
-I’ll only make a note of something if it’s easier to reference my notes than it is to Google search it.
-I also take notes to help out the students that I mentor.
-You can checkout my public notes on GitHub but you can’t see my private ones 😉.
+I’ll only note something if it’s easier to reference my notes than search for it online.
+I also take notes to help students I mentor.

 I use a combination of Apple Reminders and private GitHub issues with task lists for short term personal tasks, and GitHub Projects to visualize Kanban project and portfolio management.
 But for notes, I like good ol’ fashioned git and markdown.
 I use a private repository for my personal notes, and a separate repo for my public notes.
 I believe this method is the strongest embrace of trustworthy technology.
 Git and markdown are two timeless tools that are sure to be around for a long time.